1933 anti-Nazi boycott: Nazi counter-boycott

 Nazi officials denounced the protests as slanders against the Nazis perpetrated by "Jews of German origin", with the Propaganda Minister Joseph Goebbels proclaiming that a series of "sharp countermeasures" would be taken against the Jews of Germany in response to the protests of American Jews.
 Goebbels announced a one-day boycott of Jewish businesses in Germany of his own to take place on April 1, 1933, which would be lifted if anti-Nazi protests were suspended.
 This was the German government's first officially sanctioned anti-Jewish boycott.
 If the protests did not cease, Goebbels warned that "the boycott will be resumed... until German Jewry has been annihilated".

 The Nazi boycott of Jewish businesses threatened by Goebbels occurred.
 Brownshirts of the SA were placed outside Jewish-owned department stores, retail establishments and professional offices.
 The Star of David was painted in yellow and black on retail entrances and windows, and posters asserting "Don't buy from Jews!"
 (Kauf nicht bei Juden!) and "The Jews are our misfortune!"
 (Die Juden sind unser Unglück!) were pasted around.
 Physical violence against Jews and vandalism of Jewish-owned property took place, but the police intervened only rarely.

 Aftermath and legacy

 The boycott was not successful in ending the harassment of Jews in Germany, which instead continued to build towards the Holocaust.

 The Haavara Agreement, together with German rearmament and lessened dependence on trade with the West, had by 1937 largely negated the effects of the Jewish boycott on Germany.
 Nevertheless, the boycott campaign continued into 1939.

-An unevenly-honored social convention among American Jews during the 20th and early 21st-century was the boycotting of Volkswagen, Mercedes-Benz and BMW products, and other corporations which had profited from the Nazi war effort.